 SPC flooring is a popular choice for a variety of settings, thanks to its waterproof core, low maintenance requirements, and clean aesthetic.
 It’s particularly well-suited for residential environments such as kitchens, bathrooms, laundries, and even sunrooms — areas where moisture resistance and simple cleaning routines are essential.

-According to a 2016 report by Residential Builders Association, nearly 70% of new homes included products like SPC vinyl, showcasing its growing appeal in everyday domestic use.
+According to a 2016 report by the Residential Builders Association, nearly 70% of new homes included products like SPC vinyl, showcasing its growing appeal in everyday domestic use.

 However, it’s important to understand that not all SPC flooring is designed for commercial environments.
 While many SPC products offer decent scratch and wear resistance, their suitability for offices, retail spaces, or hospitality venues depends heavily on the product’s overall thickness (usually ranging from 3.5mm to 7mm or more) and the wear layer rating (e.g., 0.3mm for light traffic vs. 0.5mm+ for commercial use).